TheNoyesLab/WGS_SNP_pipelines/docs/WGS_tool_descriptions.md

         * improved production of intermediate files in standard formats
         * the use of RAxML v8 to infer trees instead of PhyML (Guindon et al., 2010; Garrison and Marth, 2012; Koboldt et al., 2012; Stamatakis, 2014).
 The source code is available at https://github.com/lskatz/Lyve-SET (v1.1.4f, doi: 10.5281/zenodo.163647).
 .
-      * Lyve-SET has only been tested with Illumina reads and default settings are optimized for Illumina data, but it can accept FASTQ files from any platform.
+      * Lyve-SET has only been tested with Illumina reads and default settings are optimized for Illumina data, but it can accept FASTQ files from any platform
+      * There are preset options to customize parameters of each Lyve-SET run for specific organisms (Table ​(Table2).2).
+For example, a 20x coverage cutoff is used for S. enterica while a 10x coverage cutoff is used for L. monocytogenes.
+      * As opposed to most other SNP pipelines, Lyve-SET calls all invariant positions in addition to SNPs in order to perform a rigorous comparison.
+Therefore in positions where a percentage of genomes have a variant site, all genomes with variant and invariant nucleotide calls can be appropriately compared using various models of evolution.
+      * For example, Lyve-SET has the ability to mask “cliffs,” regions where sequencing coverage significantly increases or decreases in a short genomic range.
+A cliff can be indicative of a repeat region that causes aggregation of short sequencing reads during read mapping.
+      * Similarly, other user-defined regions in a BED-formatted file can be supplied to mask unwanted sequences from SNP calling.
+One example is that, although phages can be useful for typing in their own right (Chen and Knabel, 2008), phage sequences should be removed from a SNP analysis because they often display different rates of mutation than bacterial core genomes.
+If phages appear to contribute to phylogenetic noise in an investigation, Lyve-SET can provide phage sequence identification with a script set_findPhages.pl which is based on a BLAST search against the PHAST database (Zhou et al., 2011).
+      * Another way for Lyve-SET to detect troublesome regions is to discard clustered SNPs.
+For most organisms, this option is preset to 5 bp, such that only one SNP per 5 bp passes the filter.
+Much like MLST, discarding clustered SNPs reduces noise introduced by horizontal gene transfer.
+This flanking distance hypothetically should approximate the average recombination cassette length (Vos and Didelot, 2009), but empirically we have found that having a low flanking distance, e.g., 5 bp, is sufficient.

-* Output Files
+### Lyve-SET Output Files
   * [Detailed description of each output file](https://github.com/lskatz/lyve-SET/blob/master/docs/OUTPUT.md)
   * [Visualizing the output files](https://github.com/lskatz/lyve-SET/blob/master/docs/VIZ.md)
     * If available, we recommend using Geneious to visualize the tree.dnd file.